martialbb/genascope-backend/PATIENT_INVITE_DOCUMENTATION.md

 ## Overview

 The Patient Invite System allows clinicians and physicians to generate unique invite links for patients.
-These links provide patients with secure access to the CancerGenix risk assessment chat interface.
+These links provide patients with secure access to the Genascope risk assessment chat interface.

 ## Backend Implementation